 If you’ve got a holster that your gun doesn’t fit snugly in and wiggles around inside, then you may need to get a new holster.

 Having a quality holster when you’re carrying a gun for self-defense is a must.
-If you are in need of a quality gun holster, we have our magnetic retention holsters, as well as a RELIC Holsters that are leather inside, and polymer on the outside.
-Both of them pass the test as being safe gun holsters.
+If you are in need of a quality gun holster, we have our Magnetic Retention Holsters as well as our RELIC Series Holsters.
+These are leather inside, and Boltaron polymer on the outside.
+Both pass the test as being safe gun holsters.

 Photo Credit: Eve Flanigan